ZECTBynmo/taguchi/README.md

 # Taguchi Array Testing Package

-A TypeScript package for implementing Taguchi Method design of experiments, powered by Bun.
+A TypeScript package for implementing Taguchi Method design of experiments

 ## Installation